adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 The following properties are written to JCR for this Container component and are expected to be available as `Resource` properties:

 1. `./backgroundColor` - defines background color of container component.
-2. `./fileReference` - defines background image of container component..
+2. `./fileReference` - defines background image of container component.

 ## Client Libraries